sfvicente/RestApiBestPractices/Docs/SearchAndFiltering.md

 <br><br>

-### Always respond with a valid response body and a `200` HTTP status code when filtering is performed on a collection and the result set is empty.
+### Always return a `200 OK` status code for successful search requests, even if the result set is empty

 // TODO: add description